vinaydyamaklar/LargeCsvProcessingUsingDjango/README.md

-# Large Csv file upload, Processing & Download Using Django
+# Large Csv file upload, processing & download using HTML5 File API, celery & python3 with django framework
 An admin dashboard can be opening by appending **/admin** at the end of the domain URL.

 #### Structure